Last Updated June, 2020

 Also, Pamplona is the first city on the Spanish Pilgrim Road.
 Here you can see many parks, historical monuments, and other fascinating sights.

+Many times San Sebastián was recognized as the most beautiful city in Spain.
+With its layout and architecture, in some way it resembles Paris.
+At the same time though, it is quite simple in style, with 5-6 story buildings that look alike.
 Most of the local buildings belong to the XIX century since in 1813 the city was completely destroyed by the British and Portuguese.
-It is very pleasant to go for a stroll and get lost on the streets of this city.
+It is always very pleasant to go for a stroll and get lost on its pretty streets.

 Oviedo is the capital of the province of Asturias.
 People from all over Spain know this city well enough due to religious traditions and many religious monuments.